wpilibsuite/frc-docs/source/docs/controls-overviews/control-system-hardware.rst

 .. image:: images/control-system-hardware/venom.png
   :width: 500

-The `Venom motor controller <https://www.playingwithfusion.com/productview.php?pdid=99>`__ from Playing With Fusion is integrated into a motor based on the original CIM.
+The `Venom Motor Controller <https://www.playingwithfusion.com/productview.php?pdid=99>`__ from Playing With Fusion is integrated into a motor based on the original CIM.
 Speed, current, temperature, and position are all measured onboard, enabling advanced control modes without complicated sensing and wiring schemes.

 Nidec Dynamo BLDC Motor with Controller
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^